Chinmaym49/ts/README.md

 only diff between type and interface : (way of extending), (reopening)

+just like object can have function in them, even type can have function declaration in them.

 we can have 2d arrays in ts. let arr : number[][] = [[], []];

 enums exist in ts.